 The bigger the pool, the smaller your risk of losing a large amount of money.
 At the same time, the bigger the pool, the more likely it is that you'll have to come up with a small amount of money, because somebody in the pool will be unlucky and you'll have to pay your share.

-Most insurance companies, other than Lloyd's of London, do not require you to pay more money if they have unusual losses (other than by raising the premium for the following year, which you can decline to pay if another insurance company can offer you a better deal).
+Most insurance companies do not require you to pay more money if they have unusual losses (other than by raising the premium for the following year, which you can decline to pay if another insurance company can offer you a better deal).
 Instead, the company takes the risk.
 The advantage of size, though, is similar.
 The bigger a company is, the less "reserves" of money it needs, relative to the value of its business, to have any specified probability of being able to pay all its claims from those reserves.

 Mutual funds are risk pools, too.
 For an individual, buying "junk bonds" -- bonds with a high yield but a significant risk of not paying off -- is risky.
 Mutual funds spread the risk, by holding junk bonds, or risky stocks, of a wide variety of companies.
 By buying shares in a mutual fund, you get, in effect, small holdings in many companies.
 Unless there is some general market collapse, you are safe from financial disaster.
 Risky companies benefit, too.
 They can sell their stocks and bonds to mutual funds without having to pay as much extra to compensate for the risk as they would if selling to risk averse individuals.